On zeros of polynomials in best $L^p$-approximation and inserting mass points: Introduction and main results

 The next observations concern the cases studied in the literature for $p=2$.
 As far as we know, these are the only ones that have been studied up to now.
 It is worth highlighting that such cases are the simplest consequences that can be derived from Theorem \ref{main}.

 \begin{obs} \footnote{Observation \ref{coro1} for $p=2$ was proved for the first time in \cite[Theorem $2.2$]{CR15}.
-In order to have monotonicity of zero the location of the mass point outside $A$ is quite natural.
+In order to have monotonicity of zero the location of the mass point outside $\rm{Co}(A)$ is quite natural.
 In this regard, the statements of Theorem $2$ and Corollary $3$ in {\tt arXiv:1501.07235 [math.CA]} appear to be incorrect.} Assume the notation and conditions of Theorem \ref{main} under the constraint that $\mathrm{d}\mu(x,t)$ $=\mathrm{d}\alpha(x)+\jmath \delta_{y(t)}$.
-Define the sets
+Define the sets \footnote{$A^c:=\{x\in \re \ | \ x\not \in A\}$ and $\rm{Co}(A)$ denotes the convex hull of $A$.}

 Then all the zeros of $P_{n+1,p}(x,t)$ are strictly decreasing (respectively, increasing) functions of $t$ on $B_-$ (respectively, on $B_+$). \end{obs}

 \begin{obs} \footnote{The case $p=2$, often considered in the literature, can be easily handled by using very elementary results.} Assume the notation and conditions of Theorem \ref{main} under the constraint that $\mathrm{d}\mu(x,t)$ $=\mathrm{d}\alpha(x)+\jmath(t) \delta_{y}$.
 Define the sets